hatif03/slack-agent/README-CORAL.md

-# Slack Agent with Coral Protocol
+# Jerry with Coral Protocol

-This is a modified version of the Slack Agent that integrates with the Coral protocol for multi-agent orchestration.
+This is a modified version of Jerry that integrates with the Coral protocol for multi-agent orchestration.

 ## Overview

-The Slack Agent has been adapted to work with Coral protocol, allowing it to:
+Jerry has been adapted to work with Coral protocol, allowing it to:
 - Participate in multi-agent conversations
 - Receive instructions from other agents
 - Send responses back through the Coral network